Definition

 The maximum work is obtain

-The maximum work done is not obtain
+The maximum work done is not

 For isothermal process q = -W